Choosing Long‑Lasting, Eco‑Friendly Materials for Eco-Homes UK

 The Monocoque Cabin has been designed to age gracefully over time, blending seamlessly with the surrounding woodland.
 The aspirations is after many years the cabin will look far more layered, electric and intriguing than when it was first built.

-High-Quality Materials in Eco
+High-Quality Materials in Eco Homes

-At Markos Design Workshop, timber has consistently stood out as a material that embodies these principles.
+For us as a practice, timber has consistently stood out as a material that embodies these principles.
 It matures naturally, weathers elegantly, and settles into the landscape with quiet confidence.
 But it’s important to acknowledge that not all timber is created equal.
-The world of wood is nuanced—factors such as moisture content, durability, species type (hardwood vs softwood), treatment processes, and whether it’s solid or engineered—all play a critical role in performance and longevity.

 True sustainability lies not only in sourcing but in the thoughtful selection of materials that don’t demand constant replacement.
 It’s this long-view approach that underpins both great shoemaking and great architecture.